Rob Kuan

 Overview

-Rob is a 1st year PhD student at Wharton researching self-control, decision-making and behavioral change.
+Rob is a PhD student at Wharton researching decision-making, self-control, and behavior change.

-Rob received his Bachelor of Science in Economics (with a concentration in Management) from The Wharton School at the University of Pennsylvania in 2011.
+Rob received his Bachelor of Science in Economics from The Wharton School at the University of Pennsylvania in 2011.

 Continue Reading